spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

      -c:a libfdk_aac -eld_sbr 1  -vbr 0  -b:a 64k  -copytb 1 -threads $(nproc) -fps_mode:v cfr    \
      -f rtsp -rtsp_transport udp rtsp://localhost:8554"/mystream

-      The only difference is that normally the video and audio take 1 second to travel from sender to receiver.
-      In this case, however, the video and audio take 5 seconds after 10 h

 ## test    -filter:v  fps=fps=film:round=near:start_time=0  -fps_mode:v cfr